Human learning is an understudied but promising lever for boosting human--AI synergy: Main

-Comparing studies with and without feedback (Fig. \ref{fig:results}D), we found tentative evidence that studies with feedback reported higher human--AI synergy ($BF_{inclusion}$ = 2.36).
-In studies without feedback, human--AI synergy tended to be negative (Hedges' $g = -0.17$, 95$\%$ credible intervals [CI] $-0.37$ to 0.00, $BF_{inclusion}$ = 1.4); in studies with feedback, human--AI synergy tended to be zero or positive (Hedges' $g = 0.12$, 95$\%$ CI $-0.28$ to 0.34, $BF_{inclusion}$ = 0.92).
-While neither of these two estimates was credibly different from zero, there was tentative evidence that the estimates for synergy were higher in studies with than without feedback (contrast between conditions: Hedge's $g = 0.34$; 95$\%$ CI $-0.01$ to 0.69, posterior probability of [a positive] direction (PD) = 84$\%$).

 Next, we investigated whether outcome feedback increased human--AI synergy when combined with AI explanations.
-For studies with AI explanations (Fig. \ref{fig:results}D), feedback was a strong positive moderator of synergy ($BF_{inclusion}$ = 21).
-When people had access to both explanations and feedback, synergy tended to be positive ($g$ = 0.3, 95$\%$ CI $-0.18$ to 0.48, $BF_{inclusion}$ = 4.02); when they had explanations but not feedback, synergy was clearly negative ($g = -0.31$, 95$\%$ CI $-0.48$ to $-0.11$, $BF_{inclusion}$ = 17.14).
+For studies with explanations (Fig. \ref{fig:results}D), feedback was a strong positive moderator of synergy ($BF_{inclusion}$ = 21).
+When people had access to both explanations and feedback (24 effect sizes, 14\%), synergy tended to be positive ($g$ = 0.3, 95$\%$ CI $-0.18$ to 0.48, $BF_{inclusion}$ = 4.02); when they had explanations but not feedback (148 effect sizes), synergy was clearly negative ($g = -0.31$, 95$\%$ CI $-0.48$ to $-0.11$, $BF_{inclusion}$ = 17.14).
 When AI explanations were available, providing feedback was associated with an increase in synergy (contrast between conditions: Hedges' $g = 0.60$, 95$\%$ CI 0 to 0.94, PD = 97$\%$).
-For studies without AI explanations (Fig. \ref{fig:results}D), we found no evidence that feedback moderated human--AI synergy ($BF_{inclusion}$ = 0.59).
+Without explanations, feedback did not moderate synergy ($BF_{inclusion}$ = 0.59) (Fig. \ref{fig:results}D).
+This result indicates that AI explanations only increase synergy when humans can learn to verify the AI’s reliability through feedback.

+To assess whether study characteristics confounded our analyses, we ran additional meta-regressions that include each moderator considered by Vaccaro et al. alongside feedback (see online repository \href{https://osf.io/mqw4y/files/mgxzv}{https://osf.io/mqw4y}).
+None of these analyses altered our conclusions: the directional pattern of effects remained consistent across all models.